mighty-gerbils/gerbil/doc/guide/intro.md

 encapsulated in the object.
 When a class is created, a field layout for its slots is created and stored in a table in the class, which allows us to map a slot to a field in the object.
-Slots are strongly named, and synonyumous slots in the class hierarchy coalesce to the same field in the object.
+Slots are strongly named, and synonymous slots in the class hierarchy coalesce to the same field in the object.

 We can access or mutate a slot in a type-safe manner using the generated